watem-sedem/watem-sedem/docs/tutorial.rst

 means that the available sediment (RUSLE + SEDIIN) in a pixel is smaller than the transport capacity.
 A positive mass balance means that the available sediment in the pixel is larger than the transport capacity.
-We refer to the :ref:`WaTEM-SEDEM section <Concept>` where these concepts are explained more in depth.
+We refer to the :ref:`WaTEM/SEDEM section <Concept>` where these concepts are explained more in depth.

 The total sediment table also reports how